 Mobile Phone Safety Guidelines

 The current measure used to classify a mobile phone as ‘safe’ is called the specific absorption rating (SAR).
 The SAR level relates to the intensity of the signal, which is measured as watts per kilogram(W/kg).
 This means the amount of electrical power (Watt) hitting a kilogram of your brain, for example.
 Each mobile phone company has to measure the SAR level of electrical radiation from their phones.
 The current control on mobile phones is 2W/kg.
 This is soon likely to be halved, since there is undeniable evidence for changes in acetylcholine activity in the brain at about 1.0W/kg.
-(Acetylcholine is the key memory neurotransmitter, so one can reasonably predict that this would cause learning and memory problems.)
+(Acetylcholine is the key memory A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday…, so one can reasonably predict that this would cause learning and memory problems.)
 However, most of the experts I’ve spoken to think that a restriction of 0.1W/kg across the board would be much more appropriate.

 Currently, the best phones on the market have a SAR of less than 0.5.
 To discover the SAR of your personal phone visit Sarvalues.com which gives the SAR rating of most phones.
 If yours isn’t on there contact your mobile phone company.
 The information should be on their website.
 You ideally want a SAR rating of below 1.6.
 The lower the better.